Day Trading vs. Swing Trading : Key Differences | Share India

 • Traders should also have a clear trading strategy that outlines rules for entering and exiting transactions, monitoring risk, and changing positions as necessary.

-The duration of holdings is the key difference between day trading vs. swing trading.
+The duration of holdings is the key difference between day trading and swing trading.
 Swing trading involves holding positions for a number of days or even weeks as opposed to day trading, which involves buying and selling securities within a single trading day.
+Let us know more.

 Holding Time